Abdalla Albeely | Graduate & Postdoctoral Studies

 About My Advisor…

-I share a great relationship with my advisor Dr. Melissa Perreault.
-She is a great mentor and always available for help.
+I shared a great relationship with my advisor Dr. Melissa Perreault.
+She was a great mentor and was always available for help.

 Dr. Perreault is extremely versed in her research area.
-I have definitely learned a lot under her supervision and I will continue to learn more throughout my PhD program.
-She continues to inspire and encourage me to do better and that is absolutely important.
+I definitely learned a lot under her supervision and I continued to learn throughout my PhD program.
+She inspired and encouraged me to do better and that is absolutely important.

 About Being a Grad Student at U of G…

-The University of Guelph is a renowned university and being a graduate student at UofG has helped me build myself for the future.
+The University of Guelph is a renowned university and as a former graduate student at UofG, it helped me build myself for the future.
 The graduate courses offered in the Molecular and Cellular Biology department are high calibre courses that prepare students really well for the outside world.
 Also, you get to meet and benefit from world-known scientists that have made tremendous contributions to their areas of research.

 About the City of Guelph…